Interaction with the Finnish Ambassador and a delegation from Finland Committee on Housing and Environment

 Mr Maphisa explained that there were lots of families that were living in the backyards of the other people’s properties.
 Some people lived in backyards because the number of people exceeded the capacity of the house to accommodate them.
 Utilities like water, sewerage and electricity were therefore unable to cope with the large numbers of users.
 In the rural areas the problem was the non existence of infrastructure.
 The President had mentioned in the 2012 State of the Nation Address that rural infrastructure development would be a priority.

-The Chairperson promised the Finns that her Committee would undertake a study tour of Finland in the future, to look at solutions to the housing challenges.
+The Chairperson promised the Finns that her Committee would undertake a study tour of

 The meeting was adjourned